-What Leg Injuries Are Most Common in Car Accidents?
+Most Common Leg Injuries in Car Accidents

 The leg is a large body part made up of many areas, including your thighs, knees, ankles, and feet.
 All of which can be injured during a car accident in different ways.
 Here are some of the most common injuries that a victim can suffer from a car accident.